Torah Portion: Genesis 12:1 through 17:27

-This is a paradox, according to Rabbi Trugman in his commentary on Lech Lecha.
-To find one’s true self, one must depart from one’s family, culture, and comfort zone.
+Rabbi Trugman in his commentary on Lech Lecha states to find one’s true self, one must depart from one’s family, culture, and comfort zone.
 These levels of society are comprised of paradigms that can restrict us from becoming what God created us to be.
 We have to “go out” before we can “enter in.”
 Yeshua said it another way,

 “If anyone would come after me, let him deny himself and take up his cross and follow me.
 For whoever would save his life will lose it, but whoever loses his life for my sake and the gospel’s will save it.”
 (Mark 8:34-35).

 Abram left Ur “as God had spoken to him,” (Gen. 12:4 NKJV) along with Sarai, Terah, his father, and with Lot, his brother’s son.
 The company left the bustling port of Babylon, home to the Sumerian moon god, Nanna.
 However, they apparently traveled as far as Haran, which boasted its own temple to the moon deity, and then stopped for some reason.
 How many times has God told us to do something and we got distracted along the way?

 Terah was 205 years old when he died (Gen. 11:32).
 Terah was 70 years old when Abram was born (Gen. 11:26).
 Abram was 75 years old when he departed from Haran (Gen. 12:4).
 Therefore, Terah was actually 145 years old when Abram departed from Haran.